 - the ability to comprehend and use a stock-exchange listed entity's financial statements

-The subject is divided into seven modules.
+The segment is divided into seven modules.
 A brief outline of each module is provided below.

 ||Recommended proportion of study time